microsoft/vscode-docs/docs/remote/containers.md

 ### Quick start: Try a dev container

-Let's start out by using a sample project to try things out.
+Let's start by using a sample project to try things out.

 1. Clone one of the sample repositories below.